-Moreover, the projects are all around four times cheaper than the current price of electricity generated in gas-fired power stations, as shown in the chart below.
+Moreover, the projects are all around nine times cheaper than the current price of electricity generated in gas-fired power stations, as shown in the chart below.

 This price for gas reflects the cost of running existing power plants – buying fuel and permits to emit carbon dioxide – whereas the CfD prices are for building entirely new projects from scratch.Government estimates of the levelised cost of energy (LCOE) from various technologies (solid lines) versus CfD strike prices and actual power prices (dashed lines).
 Figures are all in £(2021) per megawatt hour (MWh) of electricity, plotted against the year of delivery, for example the lowest figure is £44/MWh for offshore wind CfD projects due to start operating in 2026/27.
 Source: Carbon Brief analysis of government cost projections published in 2010, 2011, 2011, 2013, 2016 and 2020 and CfD auction results from 2015, 2017, 2019 and 2022, with all prices adjusted to £2021 using the Treasury deflator.
 Actual power prices are weekly, monthly or yearly average day-ahead prices from Nordpool.
 Chart by Carbon Brief using Highcharts.

 The record-low prices were unexpected as commodity price inflation is thought to have increased the cost of installing wind and solar projects this year.
 With CfD auctions due to be held annually, there is already speculation about whether there could be higher prices next year.

 With strike prices so far below the levels seen in the open market and with high gas prices now expected to persist for years, the projects secured in this week’s auction are due to pay back considerable sums to consumers.